MegaPirateNG/Docs/documentation/tipsntricks.md

 You can also use other Analog Ports ( I use A0 ) for Battery Measuring.
 Just change the Voltage Pin Number for that.

 There is other stuff you can configure related to the Battery Voltage Monitor.
-For more details take a look on the oficial documentation for [!Power Module set-up to measure battery voltage and current consumption](http://copter.ardupilot.com/wiki/common-measuring-battery-voltage-and-current-consumption-with-apm/)
+For more details take a look on the oficial documentation for [Power Module set-up to measure battery voltage and current consumption](http://copter.ardupilot.com/wiki/common-measuring-battery-voltage-and-current-consumption-with-apm/)

 ## RSSI input on analog PIN A0